lewendm/blogdown/content/event/workshop_gilad/index.md

 ---
 abstract: I was so excited to invite Gilad Feldman, Assistant Professor at Hong Kong University, for a hands-on workshop on replications at our department.
 For two intensive days, Gilad walked us through every key stage of conducting a replication: We targeted a classic study to replicate, dissected the target to figure out how to replicate it, preregistered analytical plan and hypotheses, collected data, and even ended up with a manuscript draft that we worked on together.
 Researchers from three different departments participated in the workshop🎉.
 Gilad also delivered a fascinating talk at BI Norwegian Business School on how researchers can tackle challenges in science and society through the power of collaboration and team science (recording here: https://lnkd.in/dcevgWzE).
-Many thanks to Joke Verwaard for suggesting and co-organizing this!
 address:
   city: Oslo
   country: Norway